pillsilly/InstantHttp/README.md

 - proxyPattern
   - Default: undefined
   - Example: --proxyPattern=/proxy
-  - Explain: A pattern to be used as to find determinate which request to redirect to redirect to `proxyTarget`.
+  - Explain: Which pattern to be used as to determinate which request to `proxyTarget`.
   -
 - proxyTarget
   - Default: undefined
   - Example: --proxyTarget=http://google.com
-  - Explain: To point which target to redirect when request path matches with `proxyPattern`.
+  - Explain: Which target to redirect when request path matches with `proxyPattern`.

 - open
   - Default: true